 The William R McFarlane Scholarship

-The Migration and Diaspora Hub at the Edinburgh Centre for Global History (ECGH) invites applications for the William R. McFarlane Scholarship from candidates who meet the relevant criteria and are accepted onto a PhD programme in the School of History, Classics and Archaeology commencing in the academic year 2019-2020.
+The Edinburgh Centre for Global History (ECGH) invites applications for the William R. McFarlane Scholarship from candidates who meet the relevant criteria and have been accepted to a PhD programme in the School of History, Classics and Archaeology, commencing in the academic year 2024-25.

-The award will cover Home/EU fees and provide an annual stipend at the standard RCUK rate (rate for 2019-2020 to be announced but the equivalent for 2018-2019 was £14,777) for three years.
-Overseas awardees will be expected to cover the balance of their fees for three years.
+The award will cover Home (UK) fees and provide an annual stipend at the standard UKRI rate (rate for 2023-2024 to be announced, but the equivalent for 2022-2023 was £17,688) for three years.
+An overseas awardee will be expected to cover the balance of their fees for three years.

-For more information on the award and how to apply, please see the link below.
+For more information on how to apply, please see the link below.

-- hold a UK 2.i or first class honours undergraduate degree (or overseas equivalent) in a relevant field
+Hold a UK 2.1 or first-class Honours undergraduate degree (or overseas equivalent) in a relevant field;

-Applications for this scholarship are no longer being accepted for 2019-2020 as the 15th February deadline has now passed.
+Applications for this scholarship are no longer being accepted as the deadline date of the 21st of March 2023 has now passed.